 According to Loof Gorf of the International Society for Horticultural Science (ISHS), the main production areas for strawberries are situated in the provinces of Gauteng (120 ha – summer rainfall) and the Western Cape (180 ha – winter rainfall), yet the Strawberry Frog has only been found in the Western Cape so far.

-This new frog species discovery may well place South Africa on a par with Madagascar, where over 69 new amphibians have been discovered over the past 11 years.
+This new frog species discovery may well place South Africa on a par with Madagascar, where over 69 new amphibians have been discovered over recent years.
 Boophis bottae and Boophis lilianae are just two of the new species of frog that were discovered in Madagascar during 2008.